2004 North Dakota gubernatorial election

-The 2004 North Dakota gubernatorial election took place on 2 November 2004 for the post of Governor of North Dakota.
-Incumbent Republican governor John Hoeven was easily re-elected defeating Democratic-NPL former state senator Joe Satrom.
+The 2004 North Dakota gubernatorial election took place on November 2, 2004 for the post of Governor of North Dakota.
+Incumbent Republican governor John Hoeven was easily re-elected defeating Democratic-NPL former state senator Joe Satrom, outperforming (by 16.51%) the victory margin of George W. Bush in the concurrent presidential race.

 Republican nomination

 Incumbent governor John Hoeven was unopposed for the Republican nomination and accepted the nomination by stating that the economy of North Dakota was his priority.

 Democratic-NPL nomination

 Former state senator Joe Satrom defeated North Dakota House of Representatives minority leader Merle Boucher for the Democratic-NPL nomination.
 Satrom began campaigning for the nomination almost a year before the North Dakota Democratic-NPL Convention would choose the parties candidate for governor.
 Boucher announced his candidacy in December 2003 but struggled to make up ground against Satrom.

 The two candidates debated at the University of North Dakota, just before the convention, with education and the future of the state's youth the main topics.
 The Democratic-NPL Convention voted by 632 to 341 to endorse Satrom as their candidate for governor.